 12. Reference Collections

-But if it’s not actionable, then it’s reference.
+If it’s not actionable, then it’s reference (and maybe “conceptual”).

-You can store your reference information as tickler lists or notes.
+You can store your reference information as lists of items, or a “tickler list”, or actual notes.

-Here are some example reference lists you might keep: Ideas, Notes, Weekly Results, Monthly Results, and Yearly Results.
+Here are some example Reference Collections you might keep:

 - At a Glance